FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 Inheritance is another important concept in CSS.

-This means exactly what it suggests&mdash;**child elements in your HTML will inherit styles from an parent elements** in which they are nested.
+This means exactly what it suggests&mdash;**child elements in your HTML will inherit styles from the parent elements** in which they are nested.

-This saves from having to specify the same styles for every element used.
+This saves us from having to specify the same styles for every element used in our mark-up.

 ---